-The Rabun County 21st Century Community Learning Center (RCCLC) Project was awarded during the summer of 2014.
-The Rabun County project established a program targeting 250 at-risk students at Rabun County Primary School, Rabun County Elementary School, and Rabun County Middle School who performed below proficiency in reading and/or mathematics on the Milestones assessment or have difficulty passing their classes.
+The Rabun County 21st Century Community Learning Center (RCCLC) Project was awarded during the summer of 2019.
+The Rabun County project established a program targeting 250 at-risk students at Rabun County Primary School and Rabun County Elementary School who performed below proficiency in reading and/or mathematics on the Milestones assessment or have difficulty passing their classes.
 The RCCLC after school program operates from 3:15-5:40 p.m.
 Monday through Friday for 26 weeks during the school year.
 The summer school program operates during the month of June and provides a STEAM Camp opportunity.
 Camp activities are designed for specific grade levels each week and registration is limited to 50 participants per week.

 Academic and enrichment activities are delivered by certified and/or trained personnel that supplement the traditional school activities and allow for academic and personal growth.
 The project focuses on meeting the needs of all students served and their families.